 Final logo design for Nicole Stewart, featuring beautiful script font and elegant sans serif font for her tagline.
-I’ve decided to use the drakes shade of blue which is the most sophisticated, for her primarily logo.
-The main logo looks almost like she just placed her signature there, which was the feel I was aiming for.
+I’ve decided to use the darkest shade of blue which is the most sophisticated, for her main logo.
+The logo looks almost like she just placed her signature there, which was the feeling I was aiming for.

 2. ALTERNATIVE LOGO DESIGNS